kimdurante/Geospatial-Metadata-Toolkit/README.md

 Python
-addISO.py - This script can be used to add identifiers in an ISO 19139 record. addFC.py -  This script can be used to create attribute labels and definitions for an ISO 19110 record.
+addISO.py - This script can be used to add identifiers in an ISO 19139 record. addFC.py -  This script can be used to create attribute labels and definitions for an ISO 19110 record